- 1 360 Degree Feedback – What, Why, How?

 Additionally, ensure that employees and their raters feel the process to be fair and can thus expect to be rated honestly.

-This is the crucial bit where having a heterogeneous rater pool involving input from both the manager and the employee being reviewed is the go-to approach to ensure smooth functioning of the 360-degree feedback system.
+This is the crucial bit where having a heterogeneous rater pool involving input from both the manager and the employee being reviewed is the go-to approach to ensure the smooth functioning of the 360 degree feedback system.

 Make sure feedback is approached and shared appropriately: